eastgenomics/eggd_multiqc/Readme.md

 Option 2 for testing and development:
 * set the single_folder input option to TRUE and provide a
 * project name and
-* the absolut path to a specific folder in the project with all QC files For example, if you want files from project:/folder/subfolder/data_files, you need to input 'folder/subfolder' into the field This will download all files from only this folder and will break if there are further subfolders inside!
+* the absolute path to a specific folder in the project with all QC files For example, if you want files from project:/folder/subfolder/data_files, you need to input 'folder/subfolder' into the field This will download all files from only this folder and will break if there are further subfolders inside!